dougeby/IntuneDocs/InTuneDocs/DeployUse/ios-setup-assistant-enrollment-in-microsoft-intune.md

 Intune supports the enrollment of corporate-owned iOS devices using [Apple Configurator](http://go.microsoft.com/fwlink/?LinkId=518017) running on a Mac computer.
 This process resets the device to factory settings and prepares it to run Setup Assistant, installing the company's policies for the device’s new user.

 ## Setup Assistant enrollment for iOS devices with Microsoft Intune
-Using Apple Configurator, you can reset an iOS device to factory settings and prepare it for setup by the device’s new user.
+Using Apple Configurator, you can reset an iOS device to factory settings and prepare it to be set up for the device’s new user.
 This method requires you to connect the iOS device to a Mac computer via USB to set up corporate enrollment, and it assumes you are using Apple Configurator 2.0.
 Most scenarios require that the policy applied to the iOS device include **user affinity** to enable the Intune Company Portal app.

 **Prerequisites**
 * [iOS enrollment enabled](set-up-ios-and-mac-management-with-microsoft-intune.md) by installing an APNs certificate